 Humpback whale catalog

-CCS has studied individual humpback whales since the 1970s.
-We curate the Gulf of Maine Humpback Whale Catalog which contains detailed information for each individual, including age, gender, relatedness, reproduction, behavior, distribution and human impacts.
-These data serve as a powerful tool for increasing scientific knowledge and facilitating the management of this endangered species.
-Read our scientific publications for examples of how these data have been used.
+The Center for Coastal Studies has studied individual humpback whales since the 1970s.
+We curate the Gulf of Maine Humpback Whale Catalog which contains detailed information on individuals, including age, gender, relatedness, reproduction, behavior, distribution and human impacts.
+These data serve as a powerful tool for increasing scientific knowledge and facilitating the management of this species.
+The latest achievement was the development of the first pregnancy test for humpback whales, based on Gulf of Maine females known to have been pregnant.
+Read our scientific publications for other examples of how these data have been used.

-On a larger scale, we share information with the North Atlantic Humpback Whale Catalog (NAHWC), which studies humpback whales across all of the feeding and breeding grounds in the North Atlantic.
+On a larger scale, we collaborate with other North Atlantic researchers and the North Atlantic Humpback Whale Catalog (NAHWC), which facilitates photo-identification studies of humpback whales across all of the feeding and breeding grounds in the North Atlantic.